Get More Information with Following Links

 - Watch our "Planning Your Field Trip to the Tsongas Industrial History Center" video.

 We make every effort to accommodate your scheduling needs.
-When you reserve your program, please tell us if you must arrive late or leave early.
 We can provide key program elements even within a modified schedule.
 Although we must observe trolley schedules and schedules of other groups, we will try to be flexible.

 Groups must bring their own food and beverage.
 No food or beverages are available on site.
 We provide a place to eat in our Moody Street Feeder Lunchroom.